MD-khan/is_it_word/readme.md

+# IS IT WORD

-This application create word(s) from the given alphabets.
-Not only that it also find the valid word.
+This app finds word(s) from the given characters.
+If you are stuck on your dayly word puzzle game, this application may help you to find the perfect word.

-This application uges the Oxford Dictionary API
+## Example of Uges